cppforlife/checkman/README.md

 # Checkman

-Checkman runs your custom script(s) periodically and then updates system tray icon status.
+Checkman runs your custom script(s) periodically and then updates system tray icon.
-It could be used to check on CI build status, see that your site is up, etc.
+It could be used to check on CI build status, check site response status, etc.

 # Installation

+Install and open Checkman Mac app into `/Applications`:

     \curl https://raw.github.com/cppforlife/checkman/master/bin/install | bash -s

-Installs Checkman Mac app into /Applications.
 If you ever need to kill Checkman:

     killall Checkman

-# Configuration

-Checkman is configured via one or more config files.
-To let Checkman know about a config file just put it into `~/Checkman` directory.
-Here is an example of a config file:
+# Configuring Checkman via Checkfile(s)

+* Configured via one or more files from `~/Checkman` directory.
+  Checkfile example with 3 checks (very similar to Procfile):

+    ```
     ci: jenkins_build.check https://ci:pwd@127.0.0.1/job/FancySite/lastBuild/api/json
     staging-deploy: jenkins_build.check https://ci:pwd@127.0.0.1/job/FancySiteDeploy/lastBuild/api/json

     #-
     staging-web: site.check http://fancysite.com

-Above config file would result in 3 checks.
-To be continued...
+    ```

+* Symlinks are resolved.
+Suggested approach is to have Checkfile with project specific checks in project directories and then symlink from `~/Checkman` directory.

+* Config files are reloaded when changes are saved.

+* Commands run relative to the containing checkfile.

+* `#` can be used to comment. `#-` is used as a separator.

 # Included scripts